shubhamdhiman/Alarm-Clock-Project-Coding-Ninjas/README.md

 - When the alarm meets the live time, status color changes to red and a popup will arise.
 - Audio will play, whenever the user Set Alarm, Delete Alarm and when Alarm time meets the live time.

+Have a look at the project via this link : https://shubhamdhiman.github.io/Alarm-Clock/

 Previews of the Alarm Clock Project